Mike's high-school graduation home button. years

 I was telling her how all the pieces were put together, the practical effects one sees in a 70s disaster flick.
 I was stressing that no one died, that it was all stunt work, and I thought she understood.
 Maybe she did at the time but not later, not in the middle of the night.
 So Carolyn went downstairs to clean up my mess.
 No one in my family has any intention of letting me forget this.

 Carolyn often prepared H’s food and when we bought stuff we kept it appropriate to what her body could handle.
-We made mistakes, of course—I’m thinking of an incident in Avignon when we were traveling: four boxes of apple juice that emerged from baby guts in a literal explosion.
-It was like a crime scene.
+We made mistakes, of course—I’m thinking of an incident in Avignon when we were traveling: three boxes of apple juice emerged from baby guts in a literal explosion, with spatter patterns like a crime scene.

 Cousin RickSometimes the smell would make me gag.
 Once when I was a kid I was cleaning up the dog poop in the back yard and my cousin Rick (on the left) was surprisingly curious about it; he stood beside me and watched me work.
 I looked for the piles of poop dotting the lawn, which were pretty obvious.
 I had a hand trowel and I’d squat and start shoveling the turds into this plastic kid’s bucket.
 Sometimes the pieces would break in half on the way to the bucket.
 This happened while Rick watched and the broken piece happened to be aswarm with maggots.
 Rick began to gag and this is how, years later, I would gag when there was some particularly stinky blur of diarrhetic pooh smeared across a just-opened diaper.

 One night on the way back from a Poughkeepsie drive-in we were looking for a place to pull over and change a diaper.
 We’d seen Nick Park’s Chicken Run on a double-bill with Verhoeven’s Hollow Man.
 Previously she’d slept through all second-features so we didn’t think we had to worry about our toddler confronting a Verhoeven film.
-On this night, though, she didn't sleep and instead watched the whole movie.
-Fortunately there were no hour of the wolf consequences that evening (the hour of the wolf, of course, being that time before dawn when most deaths occur.
-Somehow I learned that from the Bergman movie.)
+It was a good plan but it didn't work out.

 (Hollow Man had also disappointed us and not been nearly as good as favorites Spetters, RoboCop, and especially Starship Troopers.
 Fortunately Verhoeven continued to make really good movies when he got back to the Netherlands, Elle and Black Book in particular.
 I remain disappointed in myself for missing Benedetta when it played in NYC theaters.)